aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Navigation

-In this section, we'll use a value in the Redux store to determine whether we render our `BeerList` component or our `Cart` component, changing the page we're viewing by updating this value in the store (i.e. changing the string `'home'`to be `'cart'`).
+In this section, we'll use a value in the Redux store to determine whether we render our `<BeerList />` component or our `<Cart />` component, changing the page we're viewing by updating this value in the store (i.e. changing the string `'home'`to be `'cart'`).
 We are doing this instead of using something like React Router to manage our pages, but you might choose either of these methods depending on the requirements of your project.

 To do this you'll create an action creator, a reducer function, and dispatch your action from a click event.

 1. Add an `activePage` property to the Redux store by creating a new reducer and including it in your `reducers/index.js`.
 That reducer should be able to respond to an action with the `type` of `'NAVIGATE'`, using that action's `page` key containing the new location and setting it as the new value in the store.

-2. Now implement `useSelector` in the `<App />` component to grab the value of `activePage` and determine whether to show the `<BeerListing />` or `<Cart />` component.
+2. Now implement `useSelector` in the `<App />` component to grab the value of `activePage` and determine whether to show the `<BeerList />` or `<Cart />` component.
 Tip: consider using the ternary operator for this.

 3. Create the action creator that returns the action to dispatch for navigating between pages.
 It could look like this: